nJStanton1/Wanderers-Nook---Walks/content/routes/mam-tor-and-the-broken-road-km/index.md

 From here you zig and you zag back down towards Edale.
 Descending from lofty heights and spacious views, the scenery becomes more tangible and close.

 A small brook awaits you at the bottom, surround by wild flowers.
-It provides a nice moment to reflect on the walk, before moving on to Edale and either the train home, or a nice sunday lunch in a local pub.
+It provides a nice moment to reflect on the walk, before moving on to Edale and either the train home, or a nice Sunday lunch in a local pub.